Are you considering gifting some real estate marketing products or promotional items to potential and current customers?

 One of the author’s last points in the interview is that gifting needs to be a long game because it’s about relationship building.

 So, in conclusion, what can we make out of all this information?

 The positive marketing effects of marketing products and promotional items are evident because you can take advantage of the psychological effect of reciprocity.

-But to get the best out of it, you might want to put some extra effort and creativity in personalizing these products to show the person who they are.
+But to get the best out of it, you might want to put some extra effort and creativity into personalizing these products to show the person who they are.

 This can even be done with a pen or a mug, and one prerequisite of being able to do this is knowing the other person well enough.

-And we are back again at one of the key principles also important for other marketing campaigns, which is knowing your target audience.
+And we are back again at one of the key principles important for other marketing campaigns: knowing your target audience.